Incorporating curved geometry in cosmological simulations: Methodology

 At present we have not yet developed an efficient method of initialising perturbations on the three-sphere and translating them to the coordinate system of our simulations.
 The procedure is clear at a conceptual level, but we leave the implementation to future work.
 In this work, we instead use an approximate method to initialise matter perturbations, ignoring the different nature of mode functions in different geometries.
 We therefore assume that the mode functions on the scales of interest are well approximated by the Fourier modes of the flat exterior geometry.
 The only thing we then need to do is to convert comoving wavenumbers between the two different coordinate systems.

 In practice, our method of setting initial conditions consists of the following steps.
 First, we compute a linear prediction for the transfer functions of density, velocity, and gravitational potential for the curved model.
 This is done with the Einstein--Boltzmann code \texttt{CLASS} \cite{Lesgourgues:2013bra,Blas:2011rf}.
 Then we convert the wavenumber units from the \texttt{CLASS} output, which are for the curved FLRW model, into the units used in our flat exterior geometry.
 Unit conversion takes into account the difference in the expansion factor (relevant for comoving units) and the Hubble parameter (relevant because wavenumbers are given in units of $h\,\mathrm{Mpc}^{-1}$).
 In essence, this rescaling follows the philosophy of the separate universe approach.
-The resulting transfer functions in the flat coordinates are then used to generate a displacement field and a velocity potential for the particles, as well as the corresponding gravitational potential $\phi$ of the matter perturbations.
+The resulting transfer functions in the flat coordinates are then used to generate a displacement field and a velocity potential for the particles, as well as the corresponding gravitational potential $\phi$ of the matter perturbations: for each Fourier mode, an initial random value of the primordial curvature perturbation is drawn from a Gaussian whose variance is given by the inflationary power spectrum, and the random value is multiplied by each transfer function to obtain the Fourier modes of the respective perturbation fields.
+The inflationary power spectrum follows a nearly scale invariant power law parameterised, as usual, with an amplitude $A_\mathrm{s}$ and spectral index $n_\mathrm{s}$, and we are mindful about unit conversion for the pivot scale at which $A_\mathrm{s}$ is defined.
 We refer the interested reader to Section 6 of \cite{Angulo:2021kes} for the general picture and to Appendix A of \cite{Adamek:2016zes} for details of our implementation.
 Since we do not want any matter perturbations outside of the curved domain, the final step of our procedure consists of apodising the displacement field, velocity potential, and gravitational field perturbations.
 This means that we smoothly trim these fields to zero as the distance from the center of the curved domain approaches the inner matching radius $r_1$ from the inside.
 Given our initial conditions for the simulation without matter perturbations, the perturbations are then linearly added.